-If the LPWUI bit is set when the WAIT instruction is executed, then the voltage regulator will return to full regulation when wait mode is exited.
+If the LPWUI bit is set when the WAIT instruction is executed, then the voltage regulator returns to full regulation when wait mode is exited.
 The ICS can be set for full speed immediately in the interrupt service routine.

-If the LPWUI bit is clear when the WAIT instruction is executed, an interrupt will return the device to low power run mode.
+If the LPWUI bit is clear when the WAIT instruction is executed, an interrupt returns the device to low power run mode.

-If the LPWUI bit is set when the WAIT instruction is executed, an interrupt will return the device to normal run mode with full regulation and the LPR and LPRS bits will be cleared.
+If the LPWUI bit is set when the WAIT instruction is executed, an interrupt returns the device to normal run mode with full regulation and the LPR and LPRS bits are cleared.